duleorlovic/blog/_posts/2016-05-31-apns-gcm-push-notifications-using-ionic.markdown

 [phonegap-plugin-push](https://github.com/phonegap/phonegap-plugin-push).
 You can use ngcordova wrappers, but I found it is easier to use directly.

-GCM notifications arrives with ivery small delay on real devices, but on emulator it could be 10 seconds.
+GCM notifications arrives with very small delay on real devices, but on emulator it could be 10 seconds.
 Emulator should be build with Google API support (this is important!).